Nitrofurantoin macrocrystals (By mouth)

 - Use this medicine only to treat the infection you now have.
 This medicine will not work for colds, flu, or other virus infections.

 - If you take this medicine to prevent a urine infection, you may take it for a long time.
-Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+Your doctor will do lab tests at regular visits to check on the effects of this medicine.
+Keep all appointments.

 Possible Side Effects While Using This Medicine: